German lessons with Skype

 About me 👩🏫

-I have a degree in linguistics and have been teaching German for thirteen years.
+I’m a polyglot teacher with a degree in linguistics and have been teaching German as a foreign language (DAF, Deutsch als Fremdsprache) for thirteen years.

 As a language tutor, I had taught in individual and group courses, both for adults and for children.